menu

 Wofford College is a suburban neighborhood (based on population density) located in Spartanburg, South Carolina.

-Wofford College real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and small apartment buildings.
+Wofford College real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Wofford College neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics